 Just found “be Funky” and it’s pretty sweet.
 Here are some others.

 The “FlashImageEditor” is almost perfect, but the interface is cluttered and hard to use.

 “Quick Picture Tools” has all the options I want, but can’t make an image big enough.

-I also really want a 3D book mockup generator, like this one (I wanted to partner with them, but their default image size isn’t right for actual ebook publishing on Kindle (too short and wide)… it’s OK for product mockups or lead gen offers – simple internet marketing stuff – but not serious graphic design.
+I also really want a 3D book mockup generator, (I wanted to partner with them, but their default image size isn’t right for actual ebook publishing on Kindle (too short and wide)… it’s OK for product mockups or lead gen offers – simple internet marketing stuff – but not serious graphic design.

 www.befunky.com and www.canva.com are awesome but have limited font choices and can’t blend layers.
 You can get away with a simple memoir or self-help cover, but for the emotional resonance you need for commercial fiction, you need more.